In the screenshot below, you can see which search engine results are naturally occurring, and which are paid, thanks to Google’s green "Ad" tags:

 These are tremendous opportunities for you to get in front of potential buyers immediately.
 If you have a closeout sale happening for the next three days, you can get a PPC campaign up and running in very little time.

-Plus, if you know you’ll only need the PPC ad for a few days, you can simply prescribe a budget amount per day that you’re willing to pay.
+Plus, if you know you’ll only need the PPC ad for a few days, you can simply prescribe a budget per day that you’re willing to pay.
 This will help keep your bidding in check, and your budget in the black.

 Update your bids, especially if conversions are high